dr-marek-jaskula/ProgrammingTheoryUniversity/RabbitMq/RequestReplyPattern.md

 There reply_to=Reply Queue.

+Naming: client and server, because both sends requests and replies.

 #### Main problem

 If we have multiple request and replies, we must know which reply is for what request.